ctag/hp_envy_reviver/README.md

 Once I was happy with the successful programming of the chip, it was removed from the test fixture and put back in the laptop.

 On first boot...
 Nothing happened.
-In fact, it took several boots, and possibly removing the hard drive before I finally saw the backlight flicker.
+In fact, it took several boots, and possibly removing the hard drive (which we had also tried prior to all of this) before I finally saw the backlight flicker.
 The system then rebooted on its own, and the HP logo appeared along with a message complaining that the CMOS BIOS settings had been lost.
 After that everything appeared to work.

 ![](images/diag_test.jpg)